nnellans/bicep-guide/README.md

   }
 }
 ```
-# 4. MODULES
+# 4. Modules
-A module is just a Bicep file that is deployed from another Bicep file, allowing you to reuse code
+- A module is just a Bicep file that is deployed from another Bicep file, allowing you to reuse code

-The module (Bicep file) can be a local file or stored in a Registry
+- The module (Bicep file) can be a local file or stored in a Registry

-The `name` property is required.
+- The `name` property is required.
 It becomes the name of the nested deployment resource in the generated ARM template

 ```bicep
 module myModule1 '../someFile1.bicep' = {